Mentoring for young female scholars at Osnabrück University

 Mentoring programs for young female scholars are one of the targeted instruments for developing young scholars at Osnabrück University.
 The University’s programs help to give highly-qualified women the best possible opportunities to achieve their career goals.
 The programs combine the individual mentoring relationship between mentees and mentors with a needs-oriented training program, in which networking plays an important role.
 The mentoring programs are established at Osnabrück University’s PhD/Postdoc Career Center (ZePrOs).

-The next round of the mentoring program for female doctoral candidates commences in June 2018 - Applications are accepted until January 11, 2018
+The next round of the mentoring program for female doctoral candidates commences in June 2018

 The program commences in June 2018 and is aimed at female doctoral candidates from all schools of Osnabrueck University.
 The 12-month mentoring program is specifically deployed to encourage young female scholars to embark on an academic career or to provide them with the support they need to secure a management position outside the university.
 The modular program combines one-to-one mentoring with a range of seminars tailored to the specific needs of the participants, in addition to a variety of networking activities.
 The seminar language is German.
-Please contact the project management if you have any question regarding the program or the selection procedure.
+Please contact the project management if you have any question regarding the program.

 Mentoring can be defined as a professional relationship in which an experienced executive (the mentor) assists a young scholar with leadership potential (the mentee).
 The mentoring relationship is geared towards developing the mentee’s career and personality.
 Mentoring is a type of informal learning in which experience and knowledge are exchanged between people at different stages of development who come from different hierarchy levels.